mlandry1/CarND/CarND-PID-Control-P9/README.md

 #### Anti-Wind Up

 The wind-up of the integrator is commonly problematic when using a PID in the real life.
 That's why I also implemented the code below.
-This prevent the integrator to wind up by preventing incrementation of *i_error* if the controller's output magnitude is greater than *max_output* or *min_output*.
+This prevent the integrator to wind up by stoping the incrementation of *i_error* if the controller's output magnitude is greater than *max_output* or *min_output*.
 The value of *i_error* can also be individualy limited.

 ```sh
   // Limit integrator value according to a scale of Ki